oresttokovenko/Data-Cloud-Engineering-Projects/README.md

 Link  - [Data_Warehouse](https://github.com/oresttokovenko/Goodreads_ETL/tree/master/Data_Warehouse)

 ## Project 4: Data Lake
 In this project, I built a Data Lake on AWS cloud using Spark and AWS EMR cluster.
-The data lake will serve as a Single Source of Truth for the Analytics Platform.
-We will write spark jobs to perform ELT operations that picks data from landing zone on S3 and transform and stores data on the S3 processed zone.
+The data lake will serve as a Single Source of Truth(SSOT) for the Analytics Platform.
+I wrote Spark tasks to perform ELT operations that picks data from landing zone on S3 and transform and stores data on the S3 processed zone.

 Link: [Data_Lake](https://github.com/oresttokovenko/Goodreads_ETL/tree/master/Data_Lake)